elliotenglish/knowledge_base/machine_learning.md

 ### Deep Learning

 Deep learning, instead of relying upon more complex building blocks to model data with more intricate patterns, relies upon composing simple models.
-Typically this takes the form of a series of linear and nonlinear layers.
+Typically, this takes the form of a series of linear and nonlinear layers.
 For example.

 $y=\mathbf{b}_2+\mathbf{A}_2\sigma(\mathbf{b}_1+\mathbf{A}_1\mathbf{x})$ in the case of 2 layers.